-All staff have a choice to use a Welsh or English interface on their computers, and the grammar and spellchecker and Welsh dictionary package

-Cysgliad/Cysill is available for all staff on request from the Information Services department.
+All staff have a choice to use a Welsh or English interface on their computers, and the grammar and spellchecker and Welsh dictionary package Cysgliad/Cysill is available for all staff on every University computer.
+It is also available for staff download directly on to their personal systems.

-Data regarding the Welsh language skills of staff is collected as they apply for a post with the university and this is recorded on their staff record on appointment.
+Data regarding the Welsh language skills of staff is collected as they apply for a post with the University and this is recorded on their staff record on appointment.
 Current staff can complete or update the language skills box on their staff record through the ESS self-service system.

-'''

 Staff Training (Standards 135 - 137)

-'''

-During the reporting period, no members of staff requested to receive any staff development training modules through the medium of Welsh.
+During the reporting period, one member of staff requested to receive staff development training through the medium of Welsh.